1941 Villanova Wildcats football team

 The 1941 Villanova Wildcats football team was an American football team that represented Villanova University as an independent during the 1941 college football season.
-In its sixth season under head coach Maurice J. "Clipper" Smith, the team compiled a 4–4 record and outscored opponents by a total of 84 to 58.
+In its sixth season under head coach Clipper Smith, the team compiled a 4–4 record and outscored opponents by a total of 84 to 58.

 Center Ed Korisky was selected by the Associated Press as a first-team player on the 1941 All-Eastern football team.

 Villanova was ranked at No. 59 (out of 681 teams) in the final rankings under the Litkenhous Difference by Score System for 1941.

 The team played its home games at Villanova Stadium in Villanova, Pennsylvania.